kaoh/homebrew-globalplatform/README.md

 ### Uploading Bottles

-The created bottle files (`.bottle.tar.gz` and `.json`)  must be collected.
-The naming should be identical, i.e. use the same revision of 0 (if not explicitly intended).   `bottle.<revision>.tar.gz`.
+The created bottle file (`.bottle.tar.gz`)  must be collected.
+If not explicitly intended rename the ending `bottle.1.tar.gz` to just `bottle.tar.gz`.
+In general the naming ist `bottle.<revision>.tar.gz`.
 For revision 0 `<revision>.` is empty.
 If a previous bottle of the same version exist the name will include a new revision.
-For beta releases it might be possible to remove the revision if necessary from the `tar.gz` and the `json`.
-In the `json` file also remove the `revision` attribute if necessary.

 ### Tag